LLNL/graphite/README.md

 ## How to use

-`graphite` is intended to be a general toolbox of graph model codes (e.g., helper functions, custom graph convolutions, and template graph models) for atomic structures.
-Production codes for specific applications should be hosted elsewhere.
+`graphite` is intended to be a general collection of codes (e.g., helper functions, custom graph convolutions, and template graph models) for research purposes.
+Production codes for certain applications and deployments should be hosted elsewhere.

 - The `src` folder contains the source code.
-- The `notebooks` folder contains Jupyter notebooks as demonstrations for running or training models.
+- The `notebooks` folder contains Jupyter notebooks that demonstrate running or training models.
+    - Some demos require additional packages (e.g., PyTorch Lightning for automated training).
+Please see Installation and the instructions in the demos.

 ## Release